NotePlan/plugins/dwertheimer.TaskAutomations/readme.md

 - Sorting tasks (by various task fields or simply bringing tasks to the top of the note)
 - Marking all tasks complete (or incomplete)
 - Copying tags/mentions from previous lines when doing multiple task entry
+- Task Sync - create a page of synced tasks matching a text search criteria (e.g. search for all open todos marked "@bob" and put them in one document)
 - Process ">date+" tags (e.g. if you entered >2020-01-01+ on a task somewhere in your notes, and today is that day or greater, the task gets converted to a >today and shows up in your daily references, and /autotimeblocking if you use it)

 ## Overdue Tasks: Overview